SANDAG/Off_Model_Calculators_ABM2/off_model_calculators/in_progress_excel/off-model-inputs.md

 * Main Sheet
 	* Average daily one-way driving trips per household
-	* Average number of years for which behavior change persists
 	* Average one-way trip length for driving trips
 * Community-Based Coverage Areas [only total households is used, delete the unused information]
 	* Use of Community-Based Coverage Areas and Regional Growth Forecast (14.1.1)